Del Baker: Tigers coach and manager

 Baker served as interim manager after Harris resigned with two games to play in the 1933 season, then returned to coaching third base under Harris' replacement, player-manager Mickey Cochrane.
 The Tigers won back-to-back AL pennants in 1934 and '35, and their first ever World Series title in 1935.
 Baker managed the team again in mid-1936, when Cochrane took a leave of absence due to what was described as a "nervous breakdown"; and again in mid-1937 after Cochrane suffered a fractured skull when he was hit by a pitch.

-In 1938, the Tigers compiled an early-season record of 47-51; on August 7, Baker replaced Cochrane as manager.
+In 1938, the Tigers compiled an early-season record of 47–51; on August 7, Baker replaced Cochrane as manager.
 He rallied Detroit to 37 wins in 56 games, enough to finish in the first division, but Detroit slipped to fifth in 1939.

 1940 AL pennant

 Baker meets with Hank Greenberg in 1941 before Greenberg departs for World War II.

 In 1940, the New York Yankees, who had won the AL pennant and the World Series four years running, faltered, leaving the Tigers and the Cleveland Indians to contend for the league title.
 With three games remaining in the season, on Friday, September 27, and the two teams tied, Baker chose obscure rookie pitcher Floyd Giebell to pitch for the pennant against future Hall of Famer Bob Feller.
 Giebell threw a six-hit shutout.
-Rudy York hit a two-run home run, and Detroit won the game, 2–0, clinched the AL title.
+Rudy York hit a two-run home run, and Detroit won the game, 2–0, clinching the AL title.
 But in the World Series, they lost in seven games to the Cincinnati Reds despite Bobo Newsom's heroic pitching performances.

 With World War II on the horizon, the 1941 season was marked by the call to active military service of numerous baseball stars, including Greenberg.
 With their star power hitter out of the lineup, and Newsom ineffective, Detroit fell below .500 that season, and again in 1942.
 Baker was replaced after the 1942 season by Steve O'Neill.